luketchang/Puppeteer/README.md

 bash demo_animation.sh
 ```

 The rendered 3D animation sequence from different views will be saved in `results/animation`.
-Refer to the [animation folder](https://github.com/Seed3D/Puppeteer/tree/main/animation) for comprehensive details on data processing and structure.
+Refer to the README in the [animation folder](https://github.com/Seed3D/Puppeteer/tree/main/animation) for comprehensive details on data processing and structure.

 ## 😊 Acknowledgment